NFT-com/indexer/cmd/completion-dispatcher/README.md

 ## Environment Variables

-In addition tho the command line parameters, the action dispatcher depends on living in a valid AWS environment.
+In completion tho the command line parameters, the action dispatcher depends on living in a valid AWS environment.
 You need to make sure the role associated with the container has the necessary access to invoke Lambdas.
 Otherwise, you need to make sure that valid credentials are provided, and the region needs to be set regardless.